-Pediatrics: For deeply sedated pediatric patients a dedicated individual, other than the practitioner performing the procedure, should monitor the patient throughout the procedure.
-Intravenous access is not thought to be necessary for all pediatric patients sedated for a diagnostic or therapeutic procedure because in some cases the difficulty of gaining IV access would defeat the purpose of sedating the child; rather, emphasis should be placed upon having the intravenous equipment available and a practitioner skilled in establishing vascular access in pediatric patients immediately available.
+Pediatrics: For deeply sedated pediatric patients a dedicated individual, other than the practitioner performing the procedure, should monitor the patient throughout the procedure. ntravenous access is not thought to be necessary for all pediatric patients sedated for a liagnostic or therapeutic procedure because in some cases the difficulty of gaining IV access would defeat the purpose of sedating the child; rather, emphasis should be placed upon naving the intravenous equipment available and a practitioner skilled in establishing vascular access in pediatric patients immediately available.

-USUAL ADULT DOSAGE INTRAMUSCULARLY
+USUAL ADULT DOSE

-For preoperative sedation/ of sleepiness or drowsiness and relief of apprehension
+NTRAMUSCULARIY anxiolvsis/amnesia (induction of sleepiness or drowsiness and relief of apprehension and

-The recommended premedication dose of midazolam anxiolysis/amnesia (induction for good risk (ASA Physical Status I & II) adult patients below the age of 60 years is 0.07 to 0.08 mg/kg IM (approximately 5 mg IM) administered up to 1 hour before and to impair memory of perioperative events).
+For preoperative sedation/ The recommended premedication dose of midazolam for good risk (ASA Physical Status I & II) adult patients below the age of 60 years is 0.07 to 0.08 mg/kg IM (approximately 5 mg IM) administered up to 1 hour before surgery.